enhance-dev/enhance.dev/app/docs/md/unsorted/doc-callout-test.md

 - when to redirect
 - working with session
-- talking to a third party api
+- talking to a third party API
 - talking to DynamoDB

 </doc-callout>